-A-pillar (one point): The A-pillar is marked on the outside of the vehicle at the same vertical coordinate as the base of the left front window.
+A-pillar (one point): The A-pillar is marked on the inside of the door opening of the vehicle, at the vertical coordinate of the base of the left front window.

-B-pillar (one point): The B-pillar is marked on the outside of the vehicle at the longitudinal center of the pillar at the same vertical coordinate as the lower A-pillar mark.
+B-pillar (one point): The B-pillar is marked on the inside of the door opening of the vehicle, at the longitudinal center of the pillar at the same vertical coordinate as the A-pillar mark.